Scholarship NewsReport sales and corporate donations have enabled CHECS to endow three¬†annual scholarships:

 3. Coming in 2015 – The Dr. Detlev H. Smaltz Scholarship¬†awarding $1,000 a year to an undergraduate¬†or graduate student in Management Information Systems ¬†

-The 2014 reports, CIO Roles and Responsibility and Technology Leadership reports, are ready for distribution.
+The 2014 reports, CIO Roles and Responsibility, Technology Leader, and CISO reports, are ready for distribution.
 We are excited about this year’s studies.
 The first CIO Roles and Responsibility survey was conducted in 2003 and this year’s report will look at trends and changes that have occurred in the last 11 years.

 The Higher Education Chief Information Officer Roles and Effectiveness report contains a wide variety of information about the higher education CIO.¬† This information includes¬†demographics of the CIO, their perception of their effectiveness, their opinion on the attributes and experiences necessary for a higher education CIO, and their plans for the future.
 The report provides longitudinal data on a variety of questions to show trend data.
 The Higher Education Chief Information Officer Roles and Effectiveness study is a longitudinal study of the senior IT executive in higher education.
 CIOs from the United States and internationally are surveyed about a wide variety of topics.
 The institution management teams (other VPs and Presidents) of those CIOs are then given a survey containing many of the same questions that the CIO answered.¬† This two step process provides us with a way to compare CIO and IMT perceptions.¬† In addition survey information from the technology leader (those in the next organizational layer down from the CIO) is also included in the CIO report and provides yet a third perspective on questions that are very important for the higher education CIO.